eclab/edisyn/README.md

 #### Dealing with High-Resolution Displays in Windows

 Java doesn't handle high-resolution displays properly in Windows, especially Windows 10.
-Be sure to have installed at least Java 11 (otherwise you'll have teeny tiny displays).
+Be sure to have installed at least Java 11 (otherwise you'll have teeny tiny Edisyn windows).
 You'll still have font issues on 4K monitors.
 I am told this can help dealing with it:

 1. Find the java.exe file you installed.
 2. Right-click and select "Properties"